The Fourth Protocol (film): Production

 Michael Caine read the draft manuscript of the novel and suggested to Forsyth that they produce a film together.
 They hired George Axelrod to write a script and John Frankenheimer to direct, but were unable to raise finance.
 Axelrod and Frankenheimer left the project, Forsyth wrote the script himself and they got a new producer and director.

+Even though the book sold over seven million copies Forsyth spent an estimated 18 months raising the finance.
+"Freddie had a lot of difficulty raising the finance for this film, particularly from the Americans, because I think they are running scared of terrorist movies," said Caine.

+Eventually half the money came from private sources, half from corporations, with 70% from Britain and 30% mostly from the US.
+Half the budget was from a private investor, an admirer of Forsyth.
+The author and Caine invested their fees which came to an estimated £1 million.

+Filming took place in June 1986 over eleven weeks.
+"What I want to do is make a film of my story not a film of my book," said Forsyth.

 Locations

-Much of the film was shot in the Heelands district of Milton Keynes, the main house featured is on Tranlands Brigg, Heelands, Milton Keynes.
+Much of the film was shot in the Heelands district of Milton Keynes; the main house featured is on Tranlands Brigg, Heelands, Milton Keynes.
 Scenes set on the London Underground were shot at Charing Cross, Green Park, and Aldwych stations.
 Colchester Station was also used in one scene, with star Michael Caine filmed standing on the tracks.
 For some of the interiors, rooms of King's College London on the Strand were used.
 The "RAF Baywaters" scenes were filmed at the now defunct RAF Upper Heyford as a take on the real life RAF Bentwaters.
 Filming also took place in Finland.
 Towards the end of the film, the car chase in Ipswich is actually shot in Chelmsford on the A1016 Chelmer Valley bypass which at the time was newly built.
 One shot shows helicopters flying under the Orwell Bridge which is often considered a local landmark.
+Heybridge Basin along the sea wall is used as well.
+The scene shows a café which is now a private residence.

 Eastbourne Mews, W2, was used as the filming location for John Preston's (Michael Caine) house.